 From Coral reefs teeming with fish to majestic Sea Turtles and a million different things in between the ocean is just filled with life and every snorkel experience brings something new.
 From rank beginner to advance snorkeller, there is everything available in Maui and everyone should check out these wonders at least once.

 For us, Snorkelling is an EVERYDAY activity and we get a bit tetchy if we haven’t had our fix of turtles and reef fish on any given day.
 Check out our full guide to snorkeling on Maui with tips on Gear, Safety, and where to Snorkel on this wonderful Island.

 Free Hula Shows

-Lahaina Cannery Hula Shows -We love Luau’s and make sure we attend one every time we are in Hawaii, however they are a very expensive activity.
-While some are considered budget Luau’s these are still nearly $100 a head, so not conducive with serious budget traveling.
+Lahaina Cannery Hula Shows -We love Luau’s and make sure we attend one every time we are in Hawaii, however, they are a very expensive activity.
+While some are considered budget Luau’s these are still nearly $100 a head, so not conducive to serious budget traveling.

 We still feel A Luau is a worthwhile investment and worthy of a splurge, but if you want some of the Hawaii hula Magic without the cost then the FREE Hula Shows at the Cannery Mall in Lahaina are the perfect answer.

 These shows lack the Rasmataz and theatre of the big-budget Luau Shows however they are far more authentic and give a real feel for what authentic Hula Dancing is all about.